praveek/launch.en/help/launch-reference/managing-resources/data-elements.md

 Data elements are the building blocks for rules.
 Data elements let you create a data dictionary (or data map) of commonly used items on a page, regardless of where they originate (query strings, URLs, or cookie values) for any object that is contained on your site or in your application.

-1. From a Property page, open the Data Elements tab, then click Add Data Element.
+1. From a Property page, open the [!UICONTROL Data Elements] tab, then click [!UICONTROL Add Data Element].
 1. Name the data element.
 1. Select an extension and type.